The benefits of finding a good support group

 The power of people can never be underestimated, and the support group process demonstrates the healing an individual can find in the experience of sharing with others in a similar situation.

-How do I connect to a support group?If you are interested in participating or finding out more about support groups in Central Florida, you can contact the Patient & Family Counseling Department at Arnold Palmer Medical Center at 321.841.8053.
+How do I connect to a support group?If you are interested in participating or finding out more about support groups in Central Florida, you can contact the Patient & Family Counseling Department at Orlando Health Arnold Palmer Hospital for Children and Orlando Health Winnie Palmer Hospital for Women & Babies at 321.841.8053.

 To join the upcoming support group for the Hewell Kids' Kidney Center at Arnold Palmer Hospital on August 29th, visit the information page, here.